Trump Organization ready to call ex-CFO a liar as tax fraud trial begins | Law-Order

 Trump Organization ready to call ex-CFO a liar as tax fraud trial begins

 The Manhattan district attorney's office last year charged Trump's namesake real estate company and Allen Weisselberg, its then-chief financial officer.
-Weisselberg pleaded guilty in August to helping the company defraud tax authorities for 15 years in an agreement with prosecutors that requires him to testify at this trial.
+Weisselberg pleaded guilty in August to helping the company defraud tax authorities for 15 years in an agreement with prosecutors requiring him to testify at this trial.

 Susan Necheles, a lawyer for the Trump Organization, said in a virtual hearing last week that challenging Weisselberg's admission that he hid information from the accountants would be part of the company's defense, according to a transcript of the proceeding held privately that was later unsealed.
 "Weisselberg will testify he believed everything he was doing was wrong," Necheles said during the video conference.
 "We think he's lying and we want to show that."

 Necheles said Weisselberg and McConney relied on outside accountants "who led them to believe that certain things were done correctly."
-The process of choosing a jury started, with Justice Juan Merchan presiding over the trial in Manhattan that he said would last six weeks.
-The judge told more than 100 prospective jurors about the charges, the fact that the defendants have pleaded not guilty and that proof of guilt beyond a reasonable doubt would be required for conviction.
+The process of choosing a 12-member jury began, with Justice Juan Merchan presiding over a trial he said could last six weeks.
+The judge told more than 100 prospective jurors about the charges and informed them that the company pleaded not guilty and that proof of guilt beyond a reasonable doubt would be required for conviction.

-The judge also asked for any potential jurors to say if they do not feel they could serve in the trial.
-Lawyers from both sides have the opportunity to question prospective jurors, who may be asked about their personal views on Trump, a Republican businessman-turned-politician who first achieved fame decades ago in the most-populous U.S. city, and whether they can decide the case impartially.
-The city is heavily Democratic.
+Merchan heard from 19 prospective jurors who read him answers to a written questionnaire seeking basic biographical details as well as whether they had strong opinions on Trump or his companies.
+Several jurors who said they had strong opinions but that they could remain fair were allowed to stay.
+One who said her views would interfere with her ability to be impartial was dismissed.
+Lawyers from both sides on Tuesday will have the opportunity to question prospective jurors in more detail.

-One potential juror, a 34-year-old woman, said she was excused from serving in the trial for job-related reasons but told reporters outside the courtroom that she could not have been impartial.
-"He's guilty in my mind, whatever the case is," she said of Trump.
-"Anything he does, his corporation does."
+Michael Van der Veen, a lawyer for Trump, told jurors his team would focus on Tuesday on asking whether jurors could truly be fair and impartial.
+He said he was optimistic jury selection could be completed by Friday.
+TRUMP NOT CHARGED

 Weisselberg has refused to cooperate with prosecutors in their investigation, agreeing only to testify as required by his plea agreement.
 Weisselberg is meeting with both sides to assure that his testimony goes smoothly, giving each the chance to learn what they may elicit "that is helpful to their respective positions," his lawyer Nicholas Gravante said.
 In his guilty plea, Weisselberg admitted to scheming with the company so that "substantial portions" of his and other employees' income was unreported or misreported.

 Weisselberg's plea agreement stated that he evaded paying taxes on unreported income from the Trump Organization in the form of benefits including rent payments for a Manhattan apartment, multiple Mercedes Benz automobiles, private school tuition for his grandchildren and cash and furnishings for his apartment and home in Florida.
-Weisselberg said the scheme also included improper payments to certain employees as non-employee compensation.
-Weisselberg has worked for the Trump Organization for nearly half a century.
-He went from being CFO to a senior advisor when he and the company were indicted last year.
+Weisselberg has worked for the company for nearly half a century.
+He went from being CFO to a senior advisor after he and the company were indicted.
 After his guilty plea, he was placed on a paid leave of absence, according to a person familiar with the matter.
 The Trump Organization after his guilty plea called Weisselberg a "fine and honorable man."

-Weisselberg was promised a sentence of five months in jail if he testifies truthfully in the trial, and he could be freed after 100 days.
-He also agreed to pay nearly $2 million in taxes, penalties and interest to city and state tax authorities.
-The criminal case is separate from a $250 million civil lawsuit filed by the New York attorney general against Trump, three of his adult children and his company in September, accusing them of overstating asset values and his net worth to get favorable bank loans and insurance coverage.
+Weisselberg was promised a sentence of five months in jail if he testifies truthfully in the trial.
+The case is separate from a $250 million civil lawsuit filed by New York's attorney general against Trump, three of his adult children and his company in September, accusing them of overstating asset values and his net worth to get favorable bank loans and insurance coverage.

-Trump's other legal troubles include a federal criminal investigation into the removal of government documents from the White House when he left office last year.
+One potential juror, a 34-year-old woman who was excused from serving in the criminal trial for job-related reasons, told reporters outside the courtroom she could not have been impartial.
+"He's guilty in my mind, whatever the case is," she said of Trump.
+"Anything he does, his corporation does."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)